Advising, Enrollment & Transfer Services

 If you transfer from a Maine community college before earning an associate degree or certificate, the credits you earn at your next school may make it possible for you to complete your community college credential.

-Students looking to enroll at Kennebec Valley Community College can access information about the admissions process HERE… For an appointment contact Teresa Smith at (207) 453-5082 or Carrie Dionne at (207) 453-5815.
+Students looking to enroll at Kennebec Valley Community College can access information about the admissions process HERE… For an appointment contact Teresa Smith at (207) 453-5155 or Kevin Richards at (207) 453-5815.

 107 Frye Building

 Fairfield, Maine 04937